 But the Catholic tradition as a whole, particularly that of the scholastic theologians and philosophers, is not so silent.
 The fourteenth-century bishop Nicholas Oresme composed a Treatise on the Alteration of Money—the first treatise on money ever written—containing a trenchant moral critique of the debasement of coinage by rulers.
 Pope Innocent III condemned the debasement of precious metal coins in 1199’s Quanto.
 The thinkers of the School of Salamanca, including Saravia de la Calle, Martin Azpilcueta, and Tomas de Mercado, argued for natural money and against inflation.
 (Incidentally, the scholastics, more than Adam Smith, deserve to be called something like the founders of economic science.)
 More recently, the Thomist philosopher Bernard Dempsey commented on the morality of money production in his 1943 book Interest and Usury.
 Dempsey’s economic analysis was in the tradition of the Austrian school of economics, notable among other things for its critique of inflationary monetary policy.

-In that same tradition is Hulsmann’s book, The Ethics of Money Production, published ten years ago.
+In that same tradition is Hulsmann’s book, The Ethics of Money Production, published in 2008.
 Hulsmann, a Catholic economist who teaches at Université d’Angers in France, combines a moral analysis rooted in the natural law tradition with the economic-moral analysis of the Scholastics (particularly Nicholas Oresme) and the more fully developed economics of the Austrian school (particularly the work of Ludwig von Mises and Murray Rothbard).

 The Austrian school of economics, which adopts a philosophically realist approach while rejecting empiricism among other modern fallacies, dovetails in many respects with a Catholic view of reality.
 Instead of treating economics like physics, assuming measurable variables and quantitative constraints as though the free-will choices of human beings can be reduced to a predictable mechanism, Austrian theory insists on drawing its conclusions from an analysis of human valuation, human choice and the logical implications thereof.